cysouw/diathesis/text/c01_introduction.md

 A widespread assumption in linguistic analysis is that most alternations (including diatheses) have a sensible domain of application.
 This is the idea that there is some rationale, often a kind of semantic characterisation, explaining which roots allow for a specific kind of linguistic marking (e.g. only transitive verbs allow for a *werden* passive).
 Although I also believe that many alternations, including diatheses, mostly behave sensibly, I would also warn not to expect too much regular (semantic) generalisations being hidden grammatical structure.
 Many grammatical regularities have unexpected exceptions, be it because of haphazard diachronic changes or through partial analogical extension.
 Even stronger, some grammatical marking appears to be almost completely without (semantic) rationale, like the assignment of plural allomorphy in German.

-As a practical approach to the domain of application of a specific alternation (say, which verbs allow for the *werden* passive or the *sich* anticausative), I propose to always first enumerate as much examples as possible.
-In this book, I will not be content with four or five cases that suggest a neat semantic coherence, but list as many as possible further examples, idiosyncratic as they may be.
-Only after such a formal listing of the domain of application is it possible to investigate the presence of any (semantic) rationale.
+As a practical approach to the domain of application of a specific alternation (say, which verbs allow for the *werden* passive or the reflexive anticausative), I propose to always first enumerate as much examples as possible.
+In this book, I will not be satisfied with four or five cases that suggest a neat semantic coherence for a specific diathesis, but list as many as possible further examples, idiosyncratic as they may be.
+Only after such a formal listing of the domain of application (which ideally needs much more corpus research as I have been able to perform here) is it possible to investigate the presence of any (semantic) rationale.
 In many cases there might be a partial rationale, but it is just as likely (and just as interestingly) to have to conclude that there apparently is none.

 Taking this principle one step further, I propose to *define* the domain of application as the concrete listing of all examples.
 Any (semantic) characterisation is then always a post-hoc generalisation, not a definition.
 This radically lexicalist interpretation is the approach that I will follow in this book.
 For each diathesis I will list as many as possible example verbs that take part in the diatheses (for some I will reverse the approach and list verbs that are not part of the domain of application).
 These lexical lists, ideally updated and completed in the future, are the definition of the domain of application.
 For some diatheses, I will speculate about semantic generalisations, but I consider these generalisations always to be secondary to the concrete listing of examples.

 This principle of the definition by listing even holds for questions of productivity.
-For example, when I experimentally propose a nonce-verb like *flurchten* to be a new verb for the German language, then I partially define its meaning by stating what kind of diatheses it can take part in.
+For example, when somebody would experimentally propose a nonce-verb like *flurchten* to be a new verb for the German language, then its meaning is partially defined by stating what kind of diatheses it can take part in.
 Depending on how such a new verb is contextualised, the following construction might or might not be judged grammatical.
 The choices that will be made influence the meaning of the verb.

 \ex.
  \a.
 Ich flurchte den X.